farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 ## Requirements

-Hubble can be installed in 30 minutes, but a full sync can take up to three hours to complete.
+Hubble can be installed in 30 minutes, and a full sync can take 1-2 hours to complete.
 You'll need a machine that has:

 - 8 GB of RAM
 - 2 CPU cores or vCPUs